How Does a Microloan Work?

 Microloans are offered by SBA-approved intermediaries.
 Every year these non-profit organizations lend to small businesses that may have had trouble getting a low-interest loan elsewhere.
 You can head over to SBA.gov for a complete list of intermediaries in your area.
 SBA-funded microloans are typically favorable for borrowers, with the added bonus of finance coaching services like training and classes to help you effectively manage your money.

 Alternatively, you may choose to look online to peer-to-peer lending platforms, which can provide you with loans traditional lenders might not.
-This may be a slightly less ideal option, as peer-to-peer lending is also not necessarily as accessible as an SBA loan is to low income and women and minority-owned businesses.
+Peer-to-peer lending might a less ideal option as it may not be as accessible to low-income borrowers.
 Rather, it functions similarly to traditional lenders with some alterations; those with the highest credit scores will likely receive the best rates.
 If it’s a choice between the two, then SBA loans might be the most affordable avenue for funding.